 Fixed Asset Turnover = Sales/Average Fixed Assets

-Interpreting fixed asset turnover ratio is tricky.
-This is because this ratio is affected by many circumstances such as life cycle of a company, life cycle of a product, initial plant capacity & relative sales.
-Also, there are factors such as asset valuation (accounting of depreciation), the timing of firms asset purchase, etc. that affects this ratio.
+Interpreting the fixed asset turnover ratio is tricky.
+This is because this ratio is affected by many circumstances such as the company’s life cycle, the life cycle of a product, initial plant capacity, & relative sales.
+Also, factors such as asset valuation (accounting of depreciation), the timing of firms asset purchase, etc., affect this ratio.
 Thus all else equal, the higher the total asset turnover, the better.